 What is a fracture?

-This injury can be classified as a closed fracture, where the bone remains beneath the skin, or an open fracture, where bone fragments break through the skin.
+A broken bone can be classified as a closed fracture, where the bone remains beneath the skin, or an open fracture, where bone fragments break through the skin.

 Bone fractures causes